jangita/docker-raspbian-temp/README.md

 Small utility to send out the temperature of your Raspberry Pi (running Raspbian) to an external URL.
 It also posts the host name in case you are monitoring a Raspberry Pi swarm or something cool like that.

+There is an example Docker server that can receive this information here https://github.com/jangita/docker-raspbian-temp-server

 ## Why ?

 I've always found myself wanting to monitor my Raspberry Pi's temperature remotely.
 So I'd just run one of these containers in each and presto.
 Don't have to bother coding.
 And yes I do work my Pi's hard and install fans and stuff like that, especially for my commercial products.
 Hppefully it will be of use to you too!